alphagov/govuk-rfcs/rfc-033-violation-of-srp-and-the-open-closed-principle.md

 - Versioning
 - Workflow (draft vs. published)

-I think it would be fair to say that DraftContentItem and LiveContentItem are **in danger of becoming god objects**.
+I think it would be fair to say that DraftContentItem and LiveContentItem are starting to take on too many responsibilities.

-It follows that this would make the Publishing API difficult to work on, largely due to the likeliness that it becomes a monolithic application.
+This could make the Publishing API difficult to work on as it might start to become a monolithic application.

-## Problem Analysis
+## Code Analysis

 Currently, the ContentItem models are **composed of** the responsibilities listed above.